-The average cost for a Emergency Brake Cable Replacement is between $191 and $213.
-Labor costs are estimated between $79 and $100 while parts are priced between $112 and $113.
+The average cost for a Brake Fluid Replacement/Flush is between $83 and $104.
+Labor costs are estimated between $70 and $89 while parts are priced between $13 and $15.
+Get a personalized estimate based on your location and specific car.
 Estimate does not include taxes and fees.

 Why Should It Be Serviced?